Last Updated on June 14, 2023 by Ellen

 So, really – how much money is enough to travel the world in retirement?

 Our budget is around $2,000 a month, give or take, depending where in the world we live.
+We stress: that’s for two people!
 (Find links to our budget breakdowns here.)
-And that’s for two people!

-We see a lot of blog writers who say they retired early abroad for $1,500 a month or less.
-We could spend only that amount if we settled in somewhere for a full year or more, like traditional retirees often do.
+Some blog writers say they retired early abroad for $1,500 a month or less, once they discovered how cheap it can be to live outside the USA.
+We could easily spend that – or less – if we settled in somewhere, like traditional retirees often do.

-Ask yourself this: if you have financially prepared – or are preparing – for early retirement, and you sold everything right now, would your nest egg allow for spending $1,500 to $2,000 a month until you can collect social security and/or money from retirement accounts?
+Ask yourself this: if you have financially prepared – or you are preparing – for early retirement, and you sold everything right now, would your nest egg allow for spending $1,500 (single) to $2,000 (couple) a month until you can collect social security and/or money from retirement accounts?

 If you don’t have that amount to live on before the traditional retirement age, but you still want to retire early, you have to get serious about reining in your spending, increasing savings, and/or creating other income.